 Openness within the innovation framework, then, signifies the collaborative drive from industry-wide agents (firms and, in most cases, R&D-specific entities, mostly university-related) to exchange knowledge and streamline processes that can potentially have multiplier effects in the economy (e.g., knowledge spillovers, accelerated learning processes and strategic specialisation).
-Exchanging knowledge often entails firms entering into cooperative relationships with specialised R&D entities (G.Chen et al., 2016; Villani et al., 2017; Barrett et al., 2021).
+Exchanging knowledge often entails firms entering into cooperative relationships with specialised R&D entities (Chen et al., 2016; Villani et al., 2017; Barrett et al., 2021).
 Thus, OI means that the frontier between internal and external R&D processes becomes diffused and outdated.

 What makes innovation function as a process or a system?

 The functioning of systems (social, political and economic) is a longstanding interest in the social sciences (Acemoglu et al., 2005; Luhmann, 2012; Hirschi, 2018).
-Systems theory and its approaches highlight the elements and dynamics which determine how the system operates (seeLuhmann, 2012).
-In innovation studies, some key factors are the core units within the system perspective (e.g., Cruz Romero, 2023; cfr.
-Hidalgo, 2023); namely, the actors involved, their roles, the institutions responsible for the operation of supporting the internal dynamics – or those with tangential interests in internal operating relations and the knowledge flows that characterise the dynamics in place.
+Systems theory and its approaches highlight the elements and dynamics which determine how the system operates (Luhmann, 2012).
+In innovation studies, some key factors are core units within the system perspective ( Cruz Romero, 2023; Hidalgo, 2023); namely, the actors involved, their roles, the institutions responsible for the operation of supporting the internal dynamics – or those with tangential interests in internal operating relations and the knowledge flows that characterise the dynamics in place.

 The systemic perspective recognises the inherent complexities of products, markets and the economy in general (Hidalgo, 2021, 2023).
 This means that a systemic perspective of OI acknowledges the interrelation of efforts and capabilities in the structures within the system.
-From this recognition, the system must activate the necessary mechanisms to facilitate an integration of the factors (Bock et al., 2018; cfr.
-Disoska et al., 2024).
+From this recognition, the system must activate the necessary mechanisms to facilitate an integration of the factors (Bock et al., 2018; Disoska et al., 2024).
 In other words, actors and institutions should work closely to align their objectives and integrate available resources.
-One way to achieve this is the facilitation of knowledge flows, whether by minimising the hurdles between U+I linkages, or by engaging in intensive sharing of R&D processes (through open licenses or other legal instruments), deepening complexity on the basis of co-location (Catalán et al., 2022; Sandoval Hamón et al., 2024) or relatedness (Hidalgo & Hausmann, 2009; Hidalgo, 2023).
+One way to achieve this is the facilitation of knowledge flows, whether by minimising the hurdles between U+I linkages, or by engaging in intensive sharing of R&D processes (through open licenses or other legal instruments), deepening complexity on the basis of co-location (Catalán et al., 2022; Sandoval Hamón et al., 2024) or relatedness (Hidalgo and Hausmann, 2009; Hidalgo, 2023).

 Complexity entails a certain level of uncertainty that can be reduced by means of acknowledging and maximising existing capabilities (Bigliardi and Galati, 2016).
-For instance, two major dimensions of economic complexity, relatedness and concentration, can be strategically balanced in order to achieve industry-specific goals (seeHidalgo and Hausmann, 2009; cfr.
-Hidalgo, 2023).
+For instance, two major dimensions of economic complexity, relatedness and concentration, can be strategically balanced in order to achieve industry-specific goals (Hidalgo and Hausmann, 2009; Hidalgo, 2023).
 Relatedness, on the one hand, reflects the similarity of products one sector or country produces, whereas, on the other hand, concentration reflects the level of specialisation a sector or country has in relation to other products.
 A product has high relatedness if, for example, many countries produce it (usually entailing low sophistication and value added, thus low entry costs).
 Correspondingly, a product is highly concentrated if few countries produce it (signalling high entry costs and knowledge requirements).
 Economic sectors and countries, in general, then have the challenging task of offsetting their competitive advantages and seeking to innovate processes that can transform their industry’s complexity.